MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings.md

 <b>Reference</b>

 This policy needs to be enabled before any encryption key is generated for BitLocker.
-Note that when this policy is enabled, BitLocker prevents creating or using recovery passwords, so recovery keys should be used instead.
+Note that when this policy is enabled, BitLocker prevents creating or using recovery passwords; therefore, recovery keys should be used, instead.

 You can save the optional recovery key to a USB drive.
-Because recovery passwords cannot be saved to AD DS when FIPS is enabled, an error is caused if AD DS backup is required by Group Policy.
+Because recovery passwords cannot be saved to AD DS when FIPS is enabled, an error is caused if AD DS backup is required by group policy.

 You can edit the FIPS setting by using the Security Policy Editor (Secpol.msc) or by editing the Windows registry.
 You must be an administrator to perform these procedures.

 For more information about setting this policy, see [System cryptography: Use FIPS compliant algorithms for encryption, hashing, and signing](https://technet.microsoft.com/library/jj852197.aspx).

-## Power management Group Policy settings: Sleep and Hibernate
+## Power management group policy settings: Sleep and Hibernate

 PCs default power settings for a computer will cause the computer to enter Sleep mode frequently to conserve power when idle and to help extend the system’s battery life.
 When a computer transitions to Sleep, open programs and documents are persisted in memory.
 When a computer resumes from Sleep, users are not required to re-authenticate with a PIN or USB startup key to access encrypted data.
 This might lead to conditions where data security is compromised.

-However, when a computer hibernates the drive is locked, and when it resumes from hibernation the drive is unlocked, which means that users will need to provide a PIN or a startup key if using multifactor authentication with BitLocker.
+However, when a computer hibernates, the drive is locked, and when the computer resumes from hibernation the drive is unlocked, which means that users will need to provide a PIN or a startup key if using multifactor authentication with BitLocker.
 Therefore, organizations that use BitLocker may want to use Hibernate instead of Sleep for improved security.
 This setting does not have an impact on TPM-only mode, because it provides a transparent user experience at startup and when resuming from the Hibernate states.

-You can use disable the following Group Policy settings, which are located in **Computer Configuration\\Administrative Templates\\System\\Power Management** to disable all available sleep states:
+You can use disable the following group policy settings, which are located in **Computer Configuration\\Administrative Templates\\System\\Power Management**, to disable all available sleep states:

 -   Allow Standby States (S1-S3) When Sleeping (Plugged In)
 -   Allow Standby States (S1-S3) When Sleeping (Battery)